Symmachus (translator): His translation

+The inter-relationship between various significant ancient manuscripts of the Old Testament.
+LXX denotes the original Septuagint.

 According to Bruce M. Metzger the Greek translation of the Hebrew Scriptures prepared by Symmachus followed a 'theory and method... the opposite of that of Aquila':for his aim was to make an elegant Greek rendering.
 To judge from the scattered fragments that remain of his translation, Symmachus tended to be periphrastic in representing the Hebrew original.
 He preferred idiomatic Greek constructions in contrast to other versions in which the Hebrew constructions are preserved.
 Thus he usually converted into a Greek participle the first of two finite verbs connected with a copula.
 He made copious use of a wide range of Greek particles to bring out subtle distinctions of relationship that the Hebrew cannot adequately express.
 In more than one passage Symmachus had a tendency to soften anthropomorphic expressions of the Hebrew text.However, Symmachus aimed to preserve the meaning of his Hebrew source text by a more literal translation than the Septuagint.